 - Q. What are the parts of a computer?

 - Q. What are input, output and storage devices?

 - Q. What is a keyboard?

-- O. Define VDU.
+- Q. Define VDU.

-- O. What is a hard disk?
+- Q. What is a hard disk?

 - Q. Give two examples of input, output and storage devices.

-- O. What is processing device?
+- Q. What is processing device?

 - Q. What is the name given to the combination of microphone and headphones?

 - Q. Expand CD and DVD.

 - Q. Which has more storage capacity: CD or DVD?

-Q. Arrange in increasing order of storage capacity: CD, DVD, Pen Drive and Hard Disk.
+- Q. Arrange in increasing order of storage capacity: CD, DVD, Pen Drive and Hard Disk.

-After explaining the chapter, let the students do the course book exercises given on pages 28 and 29 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Crack The Code activity given on pages 29 of the main course book to imbibe problem solving & logical reasoning skills.
-Help the students to solve these questions.
+After explaining the chapter, let the students do the course book exercises given on pages 30 to 32 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Crack The Code activity given on page 32 of the main course book to imbibe Problem Solving & Logical Reasoning skills.
+Help the students to solve these guestions.

-In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on page 30 of the main course book will enhance the ability of the students and serve as creativity & innovativeness, and experiential learning activities.
+In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on page 33 of the main course book will enhance the ability of the students and serve as Experiential Learning and Creativity & Innovativeness activities.

-Life Skills and Values given on page 30 of the main course book has an advice to enhance the ethical and moral value in students.
+Life Skills and Values given on page 33 of the main course book has an advice to enhance the Ethical & Moral Reasoning in students.